codeforamerica/recordtrac/readme/redeploy.md

 Most of the copy for RecordTrac can be found in the following .json files:

-* **Action.json**: These describe the actions a member of the public can take to submit a request, as well as the actions to be taken by a agency employee.
+* **Actions.json**: These describe the actions a member of the public can take to submit a request, as well as the actions to be taken by a agency employee.
 The text from this file is used for the website's copy.
 It tells users what will happen when they use a particular feature and who will be able to view the messages or documents uploaded.
-* **Notcityrecords.json**: When a member of the public types in a particular word or phrase pertaining to a record not possessed by the City of Oakland while submitting a request, a message pops up explaining to the user they need to contact another municipality.
-This file keeps track of all the phrases and messages.
-* **Prr_help.json**: This is the copy displayed on the "New Request" page.
-It includes tips for submitting a public records request, as well as three examples of public records requests.
-* Tutorial.json: The copy for the tutorial can be found here.
+* **Emails.json**: This houses the subject lines for the email notifications that RecordTrac sends out.

 All of the HTML files are stored in the `/public_records_portal/templates` folder.
 The names of the files are mostly self-explanatory.
 For example to edit the About page at http://records.oaklandnet.com/about, you must modify the 'about.html' file.